MODELING FOR US – EVERYTHING YOU NEED TO KNOW

 When you come in for your photoshoot there are a few things you should do to prepare.

 Remember to bring your makeup with you.
 You may need to touch up at some point, or even completely change your makeup depending on your outfit.
-Don’t worry, you’ll have full use of our private dressing room with vanity area.
+Don’t worry, you’ll have full use of our dressing room with vanity area.

 As a rule you will want to apply your makeup heavier and bolder than normal.
 Cameras often don’t pick up makeup in the same way the human eye does.
 And makeup can sometimes become muted in the post processing of photos.
 Applying your makeup bolder and heavier eliminates both of these issues and makes your end result photos look better.